AsaTyr2018/SDUnity/README.md

 **SDUnity** is a self‑hosted web interface built with [Gradio](https://www.gradio.app/) for working with Stable Diffusion models.
 The application brings model management, LoRA handling and an image gallery together under a single UI.

-The interface uses a modern dark theme and is divided into four main tabs:
+The interface uses a modern dark theme and is divided into five main tabs:

 - **Generation** – create images from text prompts
 - **Model Manager** – browse models and LoRAs or search Civitai
 - **Gallery** – view previous generations
+- **Bootcamp** – LoRA training (work in progress)
 - **Settings** – configure persistent options

 ## Features